ojj11/pos-tagger.js/README.md

 > A Part-Of-Speech Tagger (POS Tagger) is a piece of software that reads text in some language and assigns parts of speech to each word (and other token), such as noun, verb, adjective, etc., although generally computational applications use more fine-grained POS tags like 'noun-plural'.

-This is a JavaScript port of the [Stanford Part-Of-Speech Log-Linear tagger](https://nlp.stanford.edu/software/tagger.shtml) ported to JavaScript.
-No background service is needed.
+This is a Kotlin port of the [Stanford Part-Of-Speech Log-Linear tagger](https://nlp.stanford.edu/software/tagger.shtml), it is compiled to JavaScript and made available through npm.
+No background Java service is needed.

 This module includes two models:
  - bidirectional-distsim-wsj-0-18